Overview & Goals

 Hands on Learning

-Annually seniors through our Youth Construction Academy, will take time out of their school day to meet on an active construction site, under experienced supervision, and begin learning the skills and processes involved in building a house.
+Annually, senior students in our Youth Construction Academy will take time out of their school day to meet on an active construction site, under experienced supervision, and begin practicing the skills and processes involved in building a house.
 Over the course of a year, students will have helped take a home from raw land to roofing and been a major part of that progression.
 By providing this opportunity, these young adults are able to see the vast amounts of options that are available to them in the trades as well as appreciate what goes into the home-building process.
 At the end, they will receive a certificate of completion that will allow them to show future trade schools or industry employers that they have completed a recognized training program.

 The Ultimate Final Exam